15+ Embroidery Gift Ideas for 2026 That Stand Out Today

 Image via The Business Research Company

-The broader POD context also matters.
+The broader POD context matters too.
 Per Podbase's own print-on-demand statistics, the global POD market reached $12.96 billion in 2025 and is growing at a 25.3% CAGR, with apparel at 39.7% of share.
-Embroidered apparel sits inside that 39.7% — but at a premium price point that's been less commoditized than DTG.
+Embroidered apparel sits inside that 39.7% - but at a premium price point that has been less commoditized than DTG.
+A few reasons embroidery has become a stand-out category:

 Also Read: